samaddison/termui-ext/README.md

 # termui-ext

-termui-ext is an extension of the termui library (https://github.com/gizak/termui).
-It provides a set of datasources and renderers that allow the widgets to pull the data periodically from a data source.
+termui-ext is an extension of the [termui](https://github.com/gizak/termui) library.
+It provides a set of data sources and renderers that allow the widgets to pull the data periodically from a data source.
 This effectively enables a "data pull" model for the widget.
 Rather than the code pushing data into the widget, widgets can be configured to automatically retrieve data from a data provider.

 # Installation